* Images shown are of mature plants

-Watering: During the growing season, if your tree receives at least an inch of rain every 10 days then no additional irrigation is necessary.
-If the season is hot and dry then you may need to provide some additional water.
+2. Watering: During the growing season, if your tree receives at least an inch of rain every 10 days then no additional irrigation is necessary.
+If the season is hot and dry, then you may need to provide some additional water.
 The best way to water is by using a slow trickling garden hose left at the base of the tree.
-This will allow the water to penetrate the soil more deeply and prevent it from running off over the soil surface.
-Make sure the ground is fully moisturized all around the root system.
-Mulching will greatly assist in maintaining soil moisture.
+If you're not sure when to water, however, simply check the soil about 2 or 3 inches down.
+If the soil here is dry, it's time to water.

-Pruning: A year after planting your Cherry Tree, prune your tree in the late to end of winter while dormant.
+3. Pruning: A year after planting your Cherry Tree, prune during winter.
 Shape the tree to encourage horizontal branch growth with space between branches.
-Prune once a year as necessary to remove weak, drooping branches.
-These are usually poor fruit bearing branches and removing them will encourage positive air flow and healthy growth.
-Also make sure light can penetrate the center of the canopy.
+And prune once a year as necessary to remove weak, drooping branches.

-Fertilization: Good, nutrient rich soil should only require the addition of nitrogen.
-Fertilize in the spring and mid-summer using nitrogen fertilizer twice annually applying 2 weeks after planting and 4 weeks after the first application.
-Use a complete fertilizer such as 10-10-10 and apply at the rate of 0.05 pounds of actual nitrogen per dose.
-Fertilizer application ratios vary upon the formulation so be sure to follow package directions.
-When applying, be sure fertilizer is 6 to 8 inches away from the trunk around the tree to prevent the roots from burning.
-Organic fertilizers such as manure or blood meal are highly discouraged as their nitrogen levels cannot be measured.
-Keep in mind that Cherry Trees require high levels of nitrogen early in the season and lower levels during the late summer.
+4. Fertilizing: Fertilize in the spring and mid-summer using nitrogen fertilizer twice annually, applying 2 weeks after planting and 4 weeks after the first application.
+Use a complete fertilizer such as 10-10-10 - fertilizer application ratios vary upon the formulation, so be sure to follow package directions.
+When applying, be sure fertilizer is 6 to 8 inches away from the trunk around the tree.

-*In colder climates, avoid fertilizing after midsummer to prevent new growth that won’t harden before fall frosts.
+Tips: In colder climates, avoid fertilizing after mid-summer to prevent new growth that won’t harden before fall frosts.